Back to Home page

 Through field glasses, I watched the enemy charge, which, although risky, was a sight I would not have missed on any account.
 It is seldom one gets such a position, as behind a hedge from which to watch an attack at close quarters, and without such protection it would be madness to try and see the charge.
 When an enemy is advancing, and one is in the Fire trench, one cannot take in the scene as one is about to fight for life, but being in the second line, with so much protection, gave me the opportunity.

-With Major Cohen (our Senior Major) I watched by the Bosches advancing and falling dead or wounded from an our rifle and machine gun fire, and hardly a man reached our front line.
+With Major Cohen (our Senior Major) I watched the Bosches advancing and falling dead or wounded from our rifle and machine gun fire, and hardly a man reached our front line.

 The length of the bombardment had not been sufficient to kill very many of our men, and there were plenty left to repel this attack.